5 Minute Charts Explanation and Guide + Three Free Setups

 One thing you will want to do with 5 -minute charts is to use multiple time frames to help support your point of view.

-The reality, 5-minute charts are great for stocks with lower volatility.
-However, if you are trading low float stocks you will want to use a one-minute chart to track price movement.
+In reality, 5-minute charts are great for stocks with lower volatility.
+However, if you are trading low float stocks you will want to use a one-minute or two-minute chart to track price movement.

-At the same time where you need to monitor price movement on a lower level, you also will need to monitor the bigger trends.
+While you are monitoring price movement on a lower level, you will also need to monitor the bigger trends.

 So, when you are setting up your trading desk, have multiple charts up of the same stock.
 Below is a screenshot from Tradingsim of an example of how you need to view stocks on multiple time frames.

-In the above chart, notice how GEVO has three time frames, 1-minute, 5-minute and daily.
+In the above chart, notice how VLON has three time frames, 2-minute, 5-minute and daily.

 The 5-minute chart is your anchor and was showing a consolidation was taking place.
-The one-minute chart also displayed a similar consolidation pattern.
+The two-minute chart also displayed a similar consolidation pattern.

-Lastly, the daily chart shows that after a nice run-up, GEVO was starting to stabilize after a retracement of the rally.
+Lastly, the daily chart shows that after a nice run-up, VLDN was starting to stabilize after a retracement of the rally.

 So, in this example, as a trader, the big thing you are looking for is alignment of the same narrative across multiple time frames.